sampadaanvekar02/Tata_virtualcase_intern_project/README.md

 Data Visualisation: Empowering Business with Effective Insights Gain insights into leveraging data visualisations as a tool for making informed business decisions and various data insights.
+In the project I undertook, I had to go through four stages:

 1 - Framing the Business Scenario
 Learn how to anticipate the questions your business leaders will need answers to